 Rob Reynolds: You still have to be licensed through Saskatchewan, but the association is a voluntary member.
 Yeah, there’s no requirement, there is a little bit of benefit to members for marketing collaborative.
 I don’t know why I’m stumbling over that word, but as a group we can go to government together as a group and as one voice saying, look we have some issues, please work with us and obviously it’s better as a group than just as a lone soldier standing by yourself.
 If you go through all the processes and do what all you’re required to do, you’re taking more credible as a group as a whole.
 What do you have to add there, Jeana?

-Strong Foundation for Outfitting Society’s Activities.
+A Strong Foundation for Outfitting Society’s Activities

 I think honestly our financial arrangement with the government of Alberta is something that really sets us apart as an outfitting society and gives us such a strong foundation for everything else that we want to do.